 Developing a new treatment

-There are up to 5 phases to developing a new treatment, each of which can take some time.
-As a result, it can take 10-15 years or more for a treatment to go from initial design to becoming standard treatment in the clinic.
+A clinical trial to develop a new treatment has up to 5 phases, each of which can take some time.
+So it can take 10-15 years or more for a treatment to go from initial design to becoming standard treatment in the clinic.

-Not all treatments go through a phase 0.
+Not all treatments go through a phase 0 trial.

-A phase 1 trial is usually the earliest trial of a treatment in people, after testing in the laboratory.
-It aims to find out:
+These are usually the earliest trial of a treatment in people, after testing in the laboratory

 - whether the treatment is safe